 Persons nominated for membership as a health professional or officer or employee of any Federal, State, or local government should have knowledge of or expertise in any one or more of the following areas: Quality assurance concerning the design, manufacture, and use of medical devices.
-To be eligible for selection as a representative of the general public, nominees should possess appropriate qualifications to understand and contribute to the committee's work.
+To be eligible for selection as a representative of the general public or industry, nominees should possess appropriate qualifications to understand and contribute to the committee's work.
 The particular needs at this time for this committee are listed in section I of this document.
 The term of office is up to 4 years, depending on the appointment date.

 D. Technical Electronic Product Radiation Safety Standards Committee